-It is part of the Vampire Files: Jack Fleming #12.5 series and is a This history, urban fantasy is a paperback edition that was published by VampWriter Books on May 20, 2009 and has 147 pages.
+It is part of the Vampire Files: Jack Fleming #12.5 series and is a history, urban fantasy that was published by VampWriter Books on May 20, 2009 and has 147 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Chicks Kick Butt

 Other books by this author which I have reviewed include Chicks Kick Butt, Dark and Stormy Knights, Hex Appeal

 This is a short story…what is the difference between a novella and a short story?…, falling in at 12.5 in the Vampire Files: Jack Fleming historical urban fantasy series revolving around a former journalist-turned-vampire-turned-nightclub-owner, Jack Fleming, in Chicago in the 1930s.